Azure/arc_jumpstart_docs/docs/azure_jumpstart_arcbox/Full/_index.md

 ### AdventureWorks API and Azure API Management

-This section guide you through deploy AdventureWorks WebAPI workload on k3s cluster together with Azure API Management to bring all the control panel on Azure inline with other Azure Arc service.
+This section guides you through deploy AdventureWorks WebAPI workload on k3s cluster together with Azure API.
+Couple of benefit of the set up are capability to run workload where internet connectivity is not stable or temporary disconnected and centralised the control panel align with other Azure Arc resources.
+Example of use cases are:

+- A farm in a rural area where data can be captured on-site to be synchronise to Azure for analysis later.
+- A sport venue where ticket operation and data need to be onsite.

 > **Note:** The assumption is the Arc-enabled SQL Managed Instance has been deployed.
 The deployment starts once the SQL Managed Instance has been created.